Robert Otto Pohl: Pohl's opinions on nuclear waste disposal

 In addition to his main research interests, Robert O. Pohl was concerned about radioactive waste disposal and its effects on the environment and human health.
 During the Carter administration he served on a Presidential advisory committee on nuclear waste disposal.

 In a 1982 article published in Physics Today, Pohl wrote:

 In discussing adequate protection from the nuclear waste, the proper yardstick, in my opinion, is not how many people will be killed by it on a statistical basis (sometimes even expressed as the number of cancer fatalities per megawatt-year of electrical energy produced).
 Rather, the point is whether we want to impose on future generations the need to live permanently with radiation monitors, something we do not have to do right now—apart from some unfortunate exceptions.
 In my opinion, we should make every effort to avoid subjecting our descendants to this additional concern.
 This would require find permanently safe disposal methods for all forms of radioactive wastes, since any disposal of long-lived radioactive species in shallow landfills, or through ocean dumping, as is currently practiced for the many of low-level waste arising in the nuclear fuel cycle, would be unacceptable.

-Honors and awarsd
+Honors and awards

 In 1985 he received the Oliver E. Buckley Condensed Matter Prize for "his pioneering work on low energy excitations in amorphous materials and continued important contributions to the understanding of thermal transport in solids."
 It was considered the highest recognition in condensed matter physics.

 Pohl was elected in 1972 a fellow of the American Physical Society, in 1984 a fellow of American Association for the Advancement of Science and in 1999 a member of the National Academy of Sciences.
 For the academic year 1973–1974 he was a Guggenheim Fellow.
 In 1980 he received the Humboldt US Senior Scientist Award.